We're big fans of Thanksgiving and usually try to write a post. This year we wanted to stick with our preferred genre and write

 Happy Thanksgiving

 We didn't want to write a Thanksgiving holiday-history story because whatever is not covered in 1st and 2nd grade is almost always politically freighted.
-Wanting to stay away from politics, we decided to write about food again, ironically inspired by politicians who are collectively deadlocked on multitudes of really important issues, but who nevertheless manage to muster up recipes to share with reporters.
+Wanting to stay away from politics, we decided to write about food again.
+But ironically, we were inspired by politicians who, collectively deadlocked on all the really important issues, always manage to muster up recipes to share with reporters.
 What in this world isn't political, I guess?

-We can't imagine where recipe sharing inclinations came from.
-Is this an old, lingering tradition from a time when everyone - churches, ladies groups, and neighborhood potluck groups - put out recipe books?
-I can't imagine announcing that for tonight's dessert we'll be enjoying Rick Santorum's "Apple Tarte Tatin"!!
+We can't imagine where the recipe sharing inclinations came from.
+Is this a lingering tradition from times when churches, ladies groups, and neighborhood potluck groups all put out recipe books full of jello salads and Aunt So-and-so's meatloaf?
+Still, I can't imagine announcing that for tonight's dessert we'll be enjoying Rick Santorum's "Apple Tarte Tatin"!!

 What To Write

 I don't know about turkey brine, so I looked on the Food Network, which has this.
-It's peppercorns, allspice berries, salt, rosemary, sage, and other sundry spices and herbs, plus vinegar.
-Don't knock turkey brine, A whopping 3,603 people endorsed it.
+Turkey brine has peppercorns, allspice berries, salt, rosemary, sage, and other sundry spices and herbs, plus vinegar.
+Don't knock turkey brine, a whopping 3,603 people endorsed that Food Network recipe.
 Perhaps Mrs. Boehner's secret recipe is better, but I'd bet my party on 3,603 votes if I were going that way.
 Apparently one soaks their turkey in the brine before cooking.
 The whole process takes about 10 hours, so you have to be comfortable cooking on Congress-Time.
-Hopefully John's mom adds extra "sage" that is magically, surrealistically absorbed by anyone who eats/drinks it.
+Hopefully John's mom adds extra "sage" that is magically, surrealistically absorbed by anyone who eats/drinks the brine.

-I didn't really realize the extent of this whole politicians' recipes thing until I came across internet caches of recipes from US governors, senators and congressman.
-Who knew?
-The internet is a wonderful, learning environment.
 Speaking of sage and wisdom, North Carolina Congressman Howard Coble had a truly brain related recipe called, actually, "Brains N'Eggs", which he described as a can of "brains in gravy", "preferably" Rose Brand, with bacon grease and eggs.
-His mother served it as a "not at all unusual" breakfast, that alas it can't be found in Washington D.C., he reported.
+His mother served served him this "not at all unusual" breakfast, that alas it can't be found in Washington D.C., he reported.

 What To Write